AleRampa/REGA/README.md

 ## Why REGA

-Have you ever wondered how on earth rocket scientits understand liquid rocket engine diagrams like the one below?
+Have you ever wondered how on earth rocket scientits understand liquid rocket engine graphs like the one below?

 ![image](https://user-images.githubusercontent.com/90860412/228917424-7bbd1781-2086-456e-a021-8204c1d61ca4.png)
+<sup><sub>Image from NASA: https://gandalfddi.z19.web.core.windows.net/Shuttle/SSME_MPS_Info/KSC-SSME_System_Eng_Handbook.pdf</sub></sup>

 Well, me too, and I'm one of them.
+The image above is the flow diagram of the RS-25, also know as the SSME or Space Shuttle Main Engine (now you recall huh)

 ![image](https://user-images.githubusercontent.com/90860412/228891989-ed66f4f8-ecb5-4750-a26e-e823fd7ceff4.png)